Canopy’s Top 10 Trends For Amazon Sellers to Watch in 2023

 The constant improvements to AI and machine learning have also been behind the rise of automated, personalized shopping experiences.

-This exciting (if occasionally troubling) technology has made it possible to continuously collect data about the way customers interact with websites or platforms.
-How the customer shops, what they buy, and how, and when they make their purchases are all collected and made visible to the marketers.
+How the customer shops, what they buy, and how and when they make their purchases are all collected and made visible to the marketers.
 It’s really a hallmark of this technology that’s simply not possible when shopping in a brick and mortar store.

 For example, the Brinks Home Security company has generated a huge amount of historical customer-level transaction data.
 Brinks wanted to find a way to use this information to drive growth.
 In just 24 months Brinks was able to increase their rate of A/B testing from a few tests a day to over 50,000 by taking advantage of AI-driven daily tests.